Photos by Andre Baranowski

 Is there a culinary pairing that affords more iterations than potato and onion?
 If so, I’d be hard-pressed to name it.
 The combination can yield crispness, creaminess, and depth.
 Exhibit A: the potato kugel.
 Add some eggs, flour, and salt, and you’ve got a dish revered through the ages by Eastern European Jews.
-Here’s our simple recipe, just in time for the High Holiday table, though for me, any table it appears on, at any time, constitutes a holiday.
+Here’s our simple recipe, fit for any time of the year.

 Serves 6 to 8